yelabucsf/P2RY8_DMS/README.md

 Included files:
 - Sequencing analysis scripts, using BBTools and GATK
 - R script for z-score calculation
-- Jupyter notebook for ESM1b fine-tuning and one-hot-encoding ridge regressions.
+- Jupyter notebook for ESM1b fine-tuning and one-hot-encoding ridge regressions
+- R script for additional DMS analysis and for those figure plots made in R

 File names begin with number indicating order of use